Rain gauge: National coverage and modern gauges

 Most modern rain gauges generally measure the precipitation in millimetres in height collected during a certain period, equivalent to litres per square metre.
 Previously rain was recorded as inches or points, where one point is equal to 0.254 mm or 0.01 of an inch.

 Rain gauge amounts are read either manually or by automatic weather station (AWS).
 The frequency of readings will depend on the requirements of the collection agency.
 Some countries will supplement the paid weather observer with a network of volunteers to obtain precipitation data (and other types of weather) for sparsely populated areas.

 In most cases the precipitation is not retained, but some stations do submit rainfall and snowfall for testing, which is done to obtain levels of pollutants.

 Rain gauges have their limitations.
 Attempting to collect rain data in a tropical cyclone can be nearly impossible and unreliable (even if the equipment survives) due to wind extremes.
 Also, rain gauges only indicate rainfall in a localized area.
 For virtually any gauge, drops will stick to the sides or funnel of the collecting device, such that amounts are very slightly underestimated, and those of .01 inches or .25 mm may be recorded as a "trace".

 Another problem encountered is when the temperature is close to or below freezing.
 Rain may fall on the funnel and ice or snow may collect in the gauge, blocking subsequent rain.
 To alleviate this, a gauge may be equipped with an automatic electric heater to keep its moisture-collecting surfaces and sensor slightly above freezing.

 Rain gauges should be placed in an open area where there are no buildings, trees, or other obstacles to block the rain.
 This is also to prevent the water collected on the roofs of buildings or the leaves of trees from dripping into the rain gauge after a rain, resulting in inaccurate readings.
+Rain gauges can help people comprehend the amount of precipitation fallen down in a certain period of time.